smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 ## Potential downsides

 The initial workload in order to implement this high level interface is expected to be quite high.
-Once implemented it is expected that developers will be able to implement SDL into their apps in less time as they would need today.
+Once implemented it is expected that developers will be able to implement SDL into their apps in less time than they would need today.
 At the end the maintenance of the high level interface may be lower compared to the counterproposal for different reasons.

 This proposal mimics the native UI API.
 Compared to the counterproposal this proposal is not that close to the native UI kit experience.
 On the other side some SDL specific APIs can be easily abstracted and integrated into the rest of the high level interface.